-ii.
-Price risk
+(ii) Price risk

-The Group and the Company are exposed to equity securities price risk because of investments held by the Group and the Company classified on the statements of financial position as financial assets at fair value through other comprehensive income.
+The Company is exposed to equity securities price risk because of investments held by the Company classified on the statements of financial position as financial assets at fair value through other comprehensive income.
 A sensitivity analysis is performed to assess the impact on the financial assets at fair value through other comprehensive income.